-DAMASCUS (Reuters) - It was cold and dark in the psychiatrist’s office in downtown Damascus.
+DAMASCUS, March 4 (Reuters) - It was cold and dark in the psychiatrist’s office in downtown Damascus.
 The electricity had just gone out, a regular occurrence these days in the Syrian capital, and he wore a jacket and scarf for warmth.

 Patients used the light from their mobile phones to climb a narrow staircase up five floors.
 The doctor, who asked that his name not be used, says his clients used to drive from all over the country.
 But Syria’s civil war means many can no longer reach the capital across frontlines.

-When pro-democracy protests started three years ago, Syrians had access to government-subsidized health care.
+When pro-democracy protests started three years ago, Syrians had access to government-subsidised health care.
 But in the armed revolt that followed a government crackdown on the protesters, many hospitals have been destroyed, and psychiatric facilities have become almost non-existent.

 Family networks have also collapsed under the pressure of war.
 Like other Arab countries, Syria had a long tradition of community involvement in the individual’s wellbeing.
 But since the war began, communities have been uprooted and entire villages and towns have been destroyed, leaving society’s most vulnerable people without a safety net.

 The demand for psychiatric care has never been greater.
 Psychiatrists find themselves overwhelmed by cases of war-related trauma.

 Today in Damascus, it is not unusual to see flyers with photos of patients who have disappeared after being displaced.